 Do you know someone who is interested in taking charge of their financial future but isn’t quite sure where to start?
 Organizing a meeting with a trusted financial advisor can make all the difference.
 While we recommend our advisors here at Rebalance for a quality one-on-one assessment, there are plenty of trusted fiduciaries that can meet your or your loved ones’ unique investment needs.
 No matter what, you should make sure that the advisor is a fiduciary, and ideally one that has a Certified Financial Planner™ (CFP®) on staff.

 A conversation can make all the difference, and since most initial assessments are free, you can get creative with how you present this gift of advice.
-Perhaps purchase a piggy bank, the The Elements of Investing (or other appropriate financial literacy book), and print out a “gift certificate” for “one free financial conversation” and voila – an instant life-improving gift.
+Perhaps purchase a piggy bank, The Elements of Investing book, and print out a “gift certificate” for “one free financial conversation” and voila – an instant life-improving gift.
 Even if the recipient doesn’t opt to hop on board with an advisor, that first conversation alone is chock full of valuable information that can improve one’s financial outlook.